2,000+ Sign-Ups in 1 Week: AldiFest Loyalty App Boosts Engagement

 Beauty businesses lose clients between visits.
-The appointment gets booked, the service gets delivered, and then nothing -- no automated follow-up, no loyalty incentive to return, no data connecting what a client spent to what they earned.
-Off-the-shelf booking tools book the appointment; we build the system that keeps the client coming back.
+The appointment gets booked, the service gets delivered, and then nothing: no automated follow-up, no loyalty incentive to return, no data connecting what a client spent to what they earned.
+Off-the-shelf booking tools book the appointment.
+We build the system that keeps the client coming back.

 100+ products shipped since 2019.
-We build for beauty business owners and operators who need software that fits how they run -- not a generic platform that approximates it.
+We build for beauty business owners and operators who need software that fits how they run, not a generic platform that approximates it.

 Salon and spa management with booking, staff, and POS